+AmericasBarometer, 2014

-AmericasBarometer, 2014 Sample Design
+Sample Design

-The 2014 AmericasBarometer study is based on interviews with 49,738 respondents in 27 countries, with the 28th country (Barbados) in progress at the time of this technical report.
-Nationally representative surveys of voting age adults were conducted in all major languages, using face-to-face interviews in Latin America and the Caribbean and internet surveys in the United States and Canada.
+The 2014 AmericasBarometer study is based on interviews with 53,566 respondents in 28 countries.
+Nationally representative surveys of voting age adults were conducted in all major languages, using face-to-face interviews in Latin America and the Caribbean and web surveys in the United States and Canada.
 Samples in each country were developed using a multi-stage probabilistic design (with quotas at the household level for most countries), and were stratified by major regions of the country, size of municipality and by urban and rural areas within municipalities.